 What ages can play?

 Washington Borough residents, boys and girls, in grades K though 8 are eligible to play street hockey.
-Children outside of Washington Borough may join, if space permits, at a slightly higher fee.
+Children outside of Washington Borough may join, if space permits.

 Where are the games played?